hmlongco/Resolver/README.md

     var abc: ABCService = Resolver.resolve()
 ```

-# Why Bother?
+# Why bother?

 So we registered a factory, and asked Resolver to resolve it, and it worked... but why go to the extra trouble?

-Why we don't just instantiate an ABCService and be done with it?
+Why we don't just directly instantiate an ABCService and be done with it?
 ```
     let abc = ABCService()
 ```
-You could do so, but that adds its own problems to the mix.
+Well, there are several reasons why this is a bad idea, but let's start with two:

 First, what happens if ABCService in turn requires other classes or objects to do its job?
 And what happens if those objects need references to other objects, services, and system resources?
 ```
+    let session = XYZSession()
+    let fetcher = JKLFetcher(session)
-    let abc = ABCService(JKLFetcher(XYZSession()))
+    let abc = ABCService(fetcher)
 ```
 You're literally left with needing to construct the objects needed... to build the objects needed... to build the single instance of the object that you actually wanted in the first place.

+Those additonal objects are known as *dependencies*.

-Worse, the constructing class now knows the internals and requirements for ABCService, and for JKLFetcher, and it also knows about XYZSession.
-It's now tightly coupled to the behavior and implementations of all of those classes... when all it really needed was an ABCService.
+Second, and worse, the constructing class now knows the internals and requirements for ABCService, and for JKLFetcher, and it also knows about XYZSession.

+It's now tightly *coupled* to the behavior and distinct implementations of all of those classes... when all it really wanted to do was talk to an ABCService.
-There are other reasons, but let's run with these two for awhile.

-## ViewModels and ViewControllers
+## ViewControllers, ViewModel, and Services.
+Oh, my.

 To demonstrate, let's use a more complex example.